PLASTICS & THE ENVIRONMENT

 Some reviews for the Plastics Paradox…

-“The best book about sustainability in our lifetime”“Pure Accuracy from a Real Expert!”
+“Pure Accuracy from a Real Expert!”

 Dr. Chris DeArmitt is a renowned independent scientist with decades of experience solving tough technical challenges for some of the world’s leading companies.
 He is a Fellow of the Royal Society of Chemistry and Fellow of the Institute of Materials, Minerals and Mining.
 He is also a Chartered Chemistry with a long list of publications, presentations and patents to his name.
 His review of the science around plastics and the environment was performed unpaid to preserve impartiality.